happymimimix/CheatEnginePatreonHack/README.md

 # Hacking the authentication logic in Cheat Engine Patreon

-**This program is made only for study purpose, do not use it for illegal activities!**
+**Disclaimer: This program is made only for study purpose, do not use it for illegal activities!**

 # How does it work?